-Worried about the way your 2-3 year old speaks?
-This parent-friendly guide gives the 5 most common signs that your child might need the support of a speech therapist.
-This professional advice is given by children’s Speech Pathologists from Kids First Children’s Services in Sydney’s northern beaches.
+Worried about your toddler’s speech development between ages 2-3?
+This parent-friendly guide outlines 5 key signs that indicate your child may need support from a qualified speech therapist.
+Our experienced Speech Pathologists at Kids First Children’s Services in Sydney’s northern beaches share their professional insights.

 Toddlers often mispronounce words and have trouble putting sentences together.
 As very young children are learning how to talk, they are exploring different ways to use their tongue, teeth, and lips to make new sounds, as well as discovering how to put words together to make sentences.